diogoaduartereis/LAPD/README.md

 #### 1) Frontend ####

-On the first run, in the frontend folder, you must install the dependencies:
+On the first run, in the frontend/the-starter-app folder, you must install the dependencies:

 ```shell
 $ npm install